mskwark/genomeDCA/README.md

 3. Coupling inference (`02inference`). *Warning:* this step is computationally intensive, but is amenable to parallel processing.
 4. Extraction of information from inferred couplings (`03postprocessing`).
 5. (optional) Mapping the inferred couplings onto protein sequences (`04analysis`)

+## Using Octave instead of MATLAB

+It is possible to replace MATLAB with its open-source counterpart, Octave.
+We do not support this procedure and do not guarantee reproducibility of results.

+* All changes necessary are to be done in 02inference/genomeDCA/plmDCA\_asymmetric.m
+* Remove reference to `matlabpool`
+* Compile `*.c` files with `mkoctfile --mex`
+* Ensure that resultant file are in Octave's search path